AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > **Compatibility with different versions of AdGuard**
 >
-> Rules with the `$method` are supported by AdGuard for Windows, Mac, Android, **running CoreLibs v1.12 or later**, and AdGuard Browser extension for Chrome, Firefox, Edge.
+> Rules with the `$method` are supported by AdGuard for Windows, Mac, Android, **running CoreLibs v1.12 or later**, and AdGuard Browser extension for Chrome, Firefox, Edge, **running TSUrlFilter v2.1.1 or later**

 #### **`$popup`** {#popup-modifier}